jamiemccarthy/unreliable/README.md

 * Make your test accept all correct answers.
 For example, sort an array in the method's response before comparing.

 * Help your test suite focus on what you're testing.
-If your fixtures' "latest" element could change because they don't specify a timestamp, that might be a distraction that's not relevant to how your app works, so you could assign timestamps to the fixtures.
+If your fixtures' "latest" element could change because they don't specify a timestamp, that might be a distraction that's not relevant to how your app works, so you could assign unique timestamps to the fixtures.

 This makes your test suite more robust.